dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

-## 6. Censorship & Gaslighting
+## 6. Deletion, Denial, and Narrative Control
 I sought to understand the reasoning for my posts removal, by laying out the facts one more time, attaching the screenshot as proof again.
 I offered to demonstrate to MacDGuy in-game on how leaderboard bans currently fail to function.  [(^4)](https://web.archive.org/web/20250601074659/https://forums.pixeltailgames.com/t/moderation-impacting-mental-wellbeing/53401)

-Mac **edited my thread** instead, deleting the attached proof and pretends in the *'deleted-post'* that I never reported the leaderboard issue to the moderation team initially. [(^5)](https://web.archive.org/web/20250601092822/https://forums.pixeltailgames.com/t/moderation-impacting-mental-wellbeing/53401)
+Mac didn’t refute my claims - he **deleted the attached proof** and rewrote my words to imply I never reported the issue.
+It wasn’t just censorship, it was editorial manipulation of user posts to maintain the illusion that nothing was wrong. [(^5)](https://web.archive.org/web/20250601092822/https://forums.pixeltailgames.com/t/moderation-impacting-mental-wellbeing/53401)
 <div style="text-align:center;">
   <img src="https://i.imgur.com/fH6Ui7w.png" width="600"/>
 </div>